0xkoiner/foundry-lottery/README.md

-## Decentralized Lottery with Chainlink VRF 🎲
+## Title: Decentralized Lottery with Chainlink VRF 🎲

 A fully decentralized lottery application built in Solidity, utilizing Chainlink VRF for provably fair randomization.
 This project includes comprehensive test coverage with Foundry, ensuring security and reliability.